Have you ever thought to cook green beans in the pressure cooker? They really undergo a transformation under pressure, becoming silky and soft.

 Add bacon, onions, and tomatoes, and you’ve got a fast and flavorful pressure cooker side dish for the holidays — or anytime!

 This recipe is an adaptation of one of Elise’s old favorites, which in turn is an adaptation of a dish by Ree Drummond a.k.a.
 The Pioneer Woman.
 Elise’s recipe braises the green beans slowly in the oven for about an hour, or the slow cooker for at least twice as long.
-This pressure cooker version is ready in just a half hour!
+This pressure cooker or Instant Pot version is ready in just a half hour!

 Pressure cooking is also an especially great way to prepare tougher, more mature green beans, since the pressure cooking softens them up so nicely.